cwcromwell/docs/GitTutorial.md

 ## 14. Create a [pull request](https://help.github.com/articles/github-glossary/#pull-request).

 a.
-Go to the original WTD repo (not yours) and push the button that says New Pull Request.
+Go to the original original repo (In this case the [Lone Writer's Guide at SF Write The Docs](https://github.com/San-Francisco-Write-The-Docs/lone-writers-guide)) and push the button that says **New Pull Request**.
 (It's only on the main page.)

 b.
-Click the blue link that says Compare Across Forks
+Click the blue link that says **Compare Across Forks**.

 c.
 Use the third pulldown window from the left to choose the name of your fork repo You should see the comment you saved when you made the commit.
 And if you scroll down, you should be able to see a diff of the changes to the document.

 d.
-Remember to push the green button that says "Create Pull Request"
+Remember to push the green button that says "**Create Pull Request**."

 ## 15. You're done.
 Time to celebrate.